-2. A new userdata directory must be created.
+- A new user data directory must be created.

-To create new user data directory use mkdir command
+To create a new user data directory use the mkdir command.

 The /usr/local/cpanel/bin/userdata_update script restores userdata files for all of the accounts that are present on your server.

-4. To validate the userdata permissions settings run the script fix_userdata_perms
+- To validate the user data permissions settings run the script fix_userdata_perms.

 The /usr/local/cpanel/bin/fix_userdata_perms script makes certain that all of your server’s userdata files and directories are assigned the correct permissions settings.